-As part of the site preparation works for the Tetra, it is proposed to also construct the site works for the future Cingu including the access driveways, pad, and stormwater management.
+As part of the site preparation works for the Tetra, it is proposed to also construct the site works for the future Cingu.
 Both proposed facilities are adjacent to each other and will share a common driveway.
-The only work external to the facility for the Cingu site is the trenching for the connection point.
+The only additional work, beyond that required for this development, to prepare the site for the Cingu facility is the construction of the pad.